 The Chocolate Lily (Fritillaria affinis for the botanically-minded) is one of the coolest and yet commonly overlooked spring-flowering plants on the Island.
 They may not be as showy as Camas or Shooting Stars, but I think their bell-like shape and subtle shading is absolutely gorgeous.
-Fair warning, they don’t have the nicest scent (think skunk … Continue reading
+Fair warning, they don't have the nicest scent (think skunk cabbage rather than wild roses!).

 Coastal Life at Patricia Bay

 One of my favourite places on the peninsula to hang out for an hour or two is Patricia Bay (Pat Bay to us local folk).
-For a small cove area with a roadway running right alongside it, there’s an astonishing array of wildlife and activity to be found at the water’s edge.
-Combine this with … Continue reading
+For a small cove area with a roadway running right alongside it, there's an astonishing array of wildlife and activity to be found at the water's edge.
+Combine this with phenomenal sunsets, and the place pretty much can't be beat.
+There's also an incredible amount to be learned by taking the time to relax, sit a spell, and observe the goings-on of coastal life in the bay.

 Encountering the Sandhill Crane